mdbridge/click-by-voice/README.md

   * CbV will automatically refresh a page's hints shortly after you activate a hint to handle cases where activating a hint reveals new elements (e.g., a drop-down menu)
-* normal hint level (`:+`) does not find elements that are only clickable because of event listeners
+* Normal hint level (`:+`) does not find elements that are only clickable because of event listeners
   * hopefully, `:++` should find most of these.
-* some invisible elements are still hinted

-* The selection of elements that should be given hints needs work:
-  * elements inside of iframes are missed
-    * iframes themselves are now hinted and can be focused or opened in a new tab or window
-  * to cover elements added dynamically over time, Click by Voice automatically refreshes hints every 3 seconds
-    * this can require waiting several seconds after a page changes
-    * CbV will automatically refresh a page's hints shortly after you activate a hint to handle cases where activating a hint reveals new elements (e.g., a drop-down menu)
-  * normal hint level (`:+`) does not find elements that are only clickable because of event listeners
-    * hopefully, `:++` should find most of these.
-  * some invisible elements are still hinted
+* Some invisible elements are still hinted

+### Hint activation

 * Some elements can be difficult to select even using CSS selectors
   * e.g., multiple elements that differ only by their contained text
 * Some hint activations do not work properly due to insufficient fidelity of the synthetically generated events
-  * e.g., mouse events do not include coordinates and hover does not simulate moving the mouse over all the parent elements to the target element
+  * e.g., the generated mouse events do not include coordinates and hover does not simulate moving the mouse over all the parent elements to the target element

+### Hint display

 * The placement of hints is suboptimal and disrupts the flow of some webpages
   * Experimental: `:+o` uses overlays for hints; this can make text hard to read, but disturbs the flow less.